 On the TED site, you can see the transcript of Janine’s speech.
 Have a close look.
 Those words do not happen by accident.
 They are the result of hours of writing, thinking, rewriting, cutting, agonizing and writing some more.

 Janine uses a variety of techniques—vivid, descriptive language that evokes all of the senses; dialogue; rhetorical devices; and more—to make her speech come alive.
-And note that there are few complex words.
+Note that there are few complex words.
 For the most part, she uses simple words.
 And those are the best words.

 Here are some of the phrases and sentences that I particularly appreciated: